Otherworld Isekai Service

 "What the hell?!"
 Someone cried out from behind the safety of his desk.

-A semi-truck stood in the hole where the wall had been.
-How in blazes did that get there?
+A semi-truck stood in the hole where the wall had been, prompting many to think, How in blazes did that get there?

 Slowly, the truck backed up, leaving behind a scene of ruins that had once been someone's office.
 The people in the workshop were too stunned to know what to do next.

 The phone on Mark's desk started ringing.
-Cautiously, he picked the receiver up.
+It took several moments for him to break out of his stupor.
+Cautiously, he picked up the receiver and struggled to keep it from jittering against his ear.

 "H-Hello?"
-His voice was jittery from the shock still.
+His voice shook from the shock still.

 "Hey buddy, you sound dissatisfied.
 There are no take-backs when you call up a truck to isekai someone.
-Now, I hope you have a good rest of your day." *click*
+The karma has already been transferred.
+Now, I hope you have a good rest of your day."

-Mark let the receiver drop as the realization that he had done this kicked in.
-He plopped back into his chair and picked up his pen.
-Shakily, he started writing the first few lines while his coworkers fled the building in fear.
+He let the receiver drop as the realization that he had been responsible for it kicked in.
+Plopping heavily back into his chair, he picked up his pen.
+Surprisingly, writing gave him comfort as the first few lines seemed to flow flawlessly while his coworkers fled the building in fear.

 An idea had sprung up in his mind.
-Not that anyone would believe him normally, but he had a feeling that this would make an interesting story this time.
+Not that anyone would take him all that seriously, but he had a feeling that this would make an interesting story.